dajiaji/flask-paseto-extended/README.md

 - `PasetoLoginManager`: By using this class together with [Flask-Login](https://github.com/maxcountryman/flask-login), you can use PASETO for remember-me tokens which is also encoded into a Cookie value.
 - `PasetoManager`: This class can be used for verifying public (signed) PASETO.
-  It is suitable for using PASETO as API tokens.
+  It is suitable for using PASETO as API tokens (NOTE: under construction).

 ## Installation